 AIR CANADA MEDALLIONS

-In Air Canada’s 1964 annual report, the airline mentions its decision made earlier in the year to commission the Royal Canadian Mint to strike a series of nickel medallions.
+In Air Canada’s 1964 annual report, the airline mentions its decision to commission the Royal Canadian Mint to strike a series of nickel medallions.

 Throughout the 1970s, Air Canada issued medallions commemorating its inaugural flights to certain destinations, including one issued for the 25th anniversary of the inaugural Montreal-Paris flight and one for the inaugural flight to Cuba on May 28, 1976.
 The medals measure roughly 32 millimetres in diameter and are made of silver.